Expression (mathematics)

 In the equation 7x − 5 = 2, the sides of the equation are expressions.

 In mathematics, an expression is an arrangement of symbols following the context-dependent, syntactic conventions of mathematical notation.
 Symbols can denote numbers, variables, operations, and functions.
 Other symbols include punctuation marks and brackets, used for grouping where there is not a well-defined order of operations.

-Expressions are commonly distinguished from formulas: expressions usually denote mathematical objects, whereas formulas are statements about mathematical objects.
+Expressions are commonly distinguished from formulas: expressions usually denote mathematical objects, whereas formulas are statements about mathematical objects, such as an equality.
 This is analogous to natural language, where a noun phrase refers to an object, and a whole sentence refers to a fact.
 For example, $8x-5$ and $3$ are both expressions, while the inequality $8x-5 \geq 3$ is a formula.
 However, formulas are often considered as expressions that can be evaluated to the Boolean values true or false.